justinlim812/git-test/README.md

 # git-test
-To test out git operations
+To test and practice git operations